-The exact date when the twelve tribes of Israel began to be know as "Israel" is not unanimously agreed upon by scholars and historians.
+When did the twelve tribes of Israel begin to be recognized as "Israel" by those other countries around them?
+The date is not unanimously agreed upon by scholars and historians.

 The Israel Stele is the earliest recorded reference to Israel as a collective people.
 It was written by the Egyptian Pharaoh Merneptah, who ruled Egypt anywhere from 1224 B.C to 1203 B.C., exact dates vary.
 During his reign, Mernephtah led conquests into the land of Canaan.

 Most scholars believe these campaigns probably occurred in the years of 1206-1207 B.C.

 On the Stele, Merneptah boasts of his great victories over the native people and regions:"Carried off is Ashkelon; seized upon is Gezer; Yanoam is made as that which does not exist; the people of Israel is laid waste, its seed is not; Syria has become a widow of Egypt."

 Click on a link to view that section of the Twelve Tribes of Israel.

 Two important facts are revealed about the twelve tribes of Israel.
 The first is the most obvious, the mention of Israel as a people.

 This Stele asserts, without any doubt, that a group of people known as Israel lived in the land of Canaan in the 13th century B.C.

 The fact that these people are recognized as distinct and separate from the other victims implies they had been living there for an extended period of time.
 The twelve tribes of Israel had come to be known by the native inhabitants collectively as Israel.

 The second important fact rests in the wording of the Stele.